User Guide

 Working with Components

 Any regular screen can be used as a component.
-Additionally, you can place multiple components in the same screen using named groups.
+Use this feature to create screen variations without content duplication.
+Additionally, you can place multiple components in the same screen file using named groups.
+This is the recommended way to create stencils.

-Screens that to be used as components can also be placed in the “assets” folder in the root of your project.
+Screens that to be used as components can also be placed in the assets folder in the root of your project.
 These screens will be automatically loaded into the Palette.
-Use Mockups Gallery to add useful assets.
+Use Mockups Gallery to add pre-built assets.

 Like images, components can be added using several methods:

 A component can also be detached from its original source and copied into the current screen as a group.
+Detaching the component will automatically apply any overrides and make them part of the copy.
 To detach the component choose “Detach Component” from the context menu.

 Working with Annotations

 Some widgets are treated as annotations and can be hidden in exported documents and in presentation mode.
-By default all widgets listed under Annotations category in palette are treated as such.
+By default all widgets listed under the Annotations category in the Palette are treated as such.
 You can adjust which widgets to be treated as annotations by using the Mark as Annotation action from the context menu.

 Custom Properties

-You can set custom id and data properties on widgets.
-You can extract these properties later from the screen XML file using your own or 3rd party tools.
+Custom id and data properties can be set on any widgets.
+These properties then can be extracted from the screen XML file using your own or 3rd party tools.

 To set custom properties use the Custom Properties… action from the Context Menu.